Thionyl chloride: Batteries

-These non-rechargeable batteries had many advantages over other forms of lithium batteries such as a high energy density, a wide operational temperature range, and long storage and operational lifespans.
+These non-rechargeable batteries have advantages over other forms of lithium batteries such as a high energy density, a wide operational temperature range, and long storage and operational lifespans.
 However, their high cost, non-rechargeability, and safety concerns have limited their use.
-The contents of the batteries are highly toxic and require special disposal procedures; additionally, they may explode if shorted.
-The technology was used on the Sojourner Mars rover.
+The contents of the batteries are very corrosive, the SO2 is toxic by inhalation, and the batteries therefore require special disposal procedures; additionally, they may explode if shorted.
+The technology was used on the 1997 Sojourner Mars rover.